aulivis/ai-offer/docs/templates.md

 - `branding`: Optional logo/color overrides selected by the customer.
 - `i18n`: A typed translator, so you can localize labels via `ctx.i18n('key.path')`.
 - `tokens`: The same theme token object declared on the template, already merged with user branding overrides when available.
+- `images`: Up to three image assets (key, src, alt) that the customer attached to the offer.
+Use them to build optional galleries without mutating the main body HTML.

 Because the renderer runs in a server context, avoid browser-only APIs and rely on the data passed in through `RenderCtx`.